 While the glitzy, camera-facing Diana lives on in the images of her wearing her glamorous dresses, it’s the laissez-faire way she dressed when she was “off-duty,” that still inspires designers and editors decades later.
 It's the private Diana, who felt most herself in "regular clothes," who could piece together an outfit around a single pair of jeans or a baseball cap like no other, that we're still so transfixed by.
 And if you look closely at some of the most directional, recent collections, it’s evident that her influence has never left us.
 As we gear up for the upcoming fashion season, it shows no signs of stopping.

-That's because, in addition to the magic of Diana's personal style (made in part by her stylist, British Vogue's Anna Harvey), fashion is currently obsessed with the vibes of the '80 and '90s.
-From Raf Simons’ revamp at Calvin Klein to Demna Gvasalia's work at Vetements and Balenciaga — both of which both have produced more shoulder pads between them than the entirety of Diana’s wardrobe combined — the higher-the-shoulder-pad-the-closer-to-God aesthetic has gotten the royal treatment from today's creative visionaries.
+That's because, in addition to the magic of Diana's personal style (made in part by her stylist, British Vogue's Anna Harvey), fashion is still obsessed with the vibes of the '80s and '90s.
+From Raf Simons’ revamp at Calvin Klein to Demna Gvasalia's work at Vetements and Balenciaga — both of which have produced more shoulder pads between them than the entirety of Diana’s wardrobe combined — the higher-the-shoulder-pad-the-closer-to-God aesthetic has gotten the royal treatment from today's creative visionaries.

-If the offerings at ASOS tell us anything, it’s that these looks have trickled down to the masses, with dresses sculpted out of Diana's prestigious wardrobe being sold for as little as 65 British pounds.
-And if you think this is just a passing fad that will be over before it starts, Off-White’s Virgil Abloh has already revealed the Princess is the inspiration behind his upcoming spring 2018 collection.
+If the trends du jour tell us anything, it’s that these looks are still trickling down to the masses, with dresses sculpted out of Diana's prestigious wardrobe going for as little as 65 pounds.
+And if you think this is just a passing fad, Off-White’s Virgil Abloh cemented the Princess as inspiration when he showed his spring 2018 collection last year in Paris.
+This is even more fitting when you take into consideration her affinity for mixing trends high and low.

 Fashion loved Diana just as much as she loved it.
 In the later parts of her life, as she broke out of the monarchy shell and began building a new life, it became her armour.
 It was evident the Princess was building a wardrobe that no longer camouflaged who she was on the inside, but a collection that was edited, sleek, and forward-thinking, that hinted at a new sense of freedom and a chance at love.
 Shortly before her death, the Princess could often be seen in pinstriped power suits and shimmering bodycon mini-dresses.
 Her "new look," as coined by Vanity Fair, was introduced by the fashion press via Mario Testino.